16.4. Application: Google’s PageRank Algorithm#

 The PageRanks for an example network are shown below.
-Page C has a higher PageRank than Page E, even though there are fewer links to C; the one link to C comes from an important page and hence is of high value.
+Page C has a higher PageRank than Page E, even though it has fewer incoming links.
+This is because the one link to C comes from Page B, which is itself an important page.

 (from https://en.wikipedia.org/wiki/PageRank)